-Because of the long-standing and crucial need for capital to fund long-term water infrastructure replacement projects, NARUC adopted a resolution July 18, 2007, stressing the need to remove water and wastewater utility projects from the restrictive State volume caps on the qualified Private Activity Bond projects.
+Because of the growing critical need for capital to fund long-term water projects, NARUC's Board of Directors adopted a resolution on July 18, 2007, outlining our concerns that the congressionally mandated State volume cap limits are hindering utilities' efforts to renovate debilitated U.S. water infrastructure.
+The resolution stresses the need to remove water and wastewater utility projects from the restrictive State volume caps on the qualified private activity bond projects.

-NARUC is committed to working with Members of Congress, water companies, and other interested parties to ensure that sufficient funding is available for vital upgrades and replacement of aging and deteriorating water and wastewater infrastructure.
-Investment in water infrastructure is more than good economics.
-It is a matter of public health.
-We urge you to bring the benefits of PABs to communities across America by passing H.R.
-4237 as soon as possible.
+NARUC is committed to working with Members of Congress, water utilities, and other interested parties to ensure that sufficient funding is available for vital upgrades and replacement of aging and deteriorating water and wastewater infrastructure.
+We encourage you to embrace this bipartisan proposal to remove water and wastewater projects from the restrictive PAB State volume cap by actively working to advance H.R.
+499 through Congress.
+The legislation will help local communities repair and replace aging infrastructure by providing much needed access to capital while containing costs and ratepayer increases.

-If you have any questions please contact the undersigned or NARUC's Legislative Director - Water, Brian O'Hara, at 202-898-2205, bohara@naruc.org.
+If you have any questions please contact NARUC's Legislative Director - Water, Brian O'Hara, at 202-898-2205, bohara@naruc.org or General Counsel - Brad Ramsay, at 202-898-2207, jramsay@naruc.org.